wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 # Finishing Notes

 Congratulations!
 You now have a modded Tale of Two Wastelands setup to enjoy.
-For additional resources such as incompatible mods, performance tips, frequently asked questionsand more, see the [Appendix](appendix).
+For additional resources such as incompatible mods, performance tips, frequently asked questions and more, see the [Appendix](appendix).
 Remember to join the [TTW Discord](https://discord.gg/taleoftwowastelands) if you have any additional questions about the guide, modding, or just to chill.